ABOUT

 LIBRARY GOALS

-• Serve all citizens of the community by best use of the facility and funding.
+- Serve all citizens in the community by making the best use of our facility and funding.

-• Maintain services that provide information, guide reading, stimulate thinking and intellectual development all types of individuals.
+- Maintain services that provide information, guide reading, stimulate thinking, and intellectual development for all individuals.

-• Discover new methods and improvements for better service for patrons.
+- Help discover new methods and improvements that provide better service for patrons.

-• Maintain a varied, accesible, and comprehensive collection in a variety of media formats.
+- Maintain a varied, accessible, and comprehensive collection with a variety of media formats.

 STAFF